Ford GoBike suspends electric-assist bike service after braking issues reported - The San Francisco Examiner

 Riders complained of stronger than expected braking force on the front wheel of the e-bikes, which could potentially cause a fall, according to the company.

-Now Ford GoBike, which is operated by the ride-hail giant Lyft, has tasked its suppliers and a third-party engineering firm to analyze the cause of the braking issue.
+Now Ford GoBike, which is owned and operated by the ride-hail giant Lyft, has tasked its suppliers and a third-party engineering firm to analyze the cause of the braking issue.

 “After a small number of reports and out of an abundance of caution, we are proactively pausing our electric bikes from service,” said Ford GoBike spokesperson Julie Wood, in a statement.
 “Safety always comes first.”

-The company operates Bay Area-wide and has about 1,000 e-bikes in San Francisco, none of which are now available.
+The company operates Bay Area-wide and has about 1,000 e-bikes in San Francisco under the name Ford GoBike Plus, none of which are now available.
 Some e-bikes remained in San Jose since they use “different components,” according to a blog post from Ford GoBike on the braking issue.
+The problem isn’t limited to the Bay Area.

+Lyft has pulled back e-bikes among other so-called bikeshare operations they own and operate, like Citibike in New York City, according to multiple news reports.

+Notably, Tess Rothstein, 30, of Berkeley, was riding an e-assist Ford GoBike Plus when she was struck and killed by a truck driver on Howard Street in March.
+When The San Francisco Examiner asked if its braking issues and subsequent voluntary bike recall were related to Rothstein’s death, the company said “no.”

 Ford GoBike declined to share details on specific braking incidents, but on social media some riders said they had seen it first hand.